 Goods on display are typical of any Thai night market, like Chiang Rai, Patpong, Khao San Road or tourist sections of Chatuchak: think Chang T-shirts, replica football shirts, pirated DVDs, carved soap dishes, designer lampshades, elephant statues, jewellery, Chinese electrical goods, hilltribe bags and bed linens.
 Some local flourishes such as silverware and Hmong embroidery can also be found.

 There is a vast choice and if you have specific items in mind and can zap the rest it makes for excellent shopping, but for general roaming or browsing we prefer the walking street markets.

-While it’s expected that you will haggle freely with the vendors selling at the street stalls, do respect prices if they are written down on paper or inside the nicer shops at any of the shopping areas.
-If anything, ask for a small discount at these places when purchasing multiples.
+While it’s expected to haggle (politely) with vendors, do respect prices if they are written down on signs or inside the smarter shops.
+If anything, ask for a small discount at these places when purchasing multiple items.

 While the main attraction of the night bazaar is the shopping, this area is also the focus for much of the city’s nightlife.
 At the main intersection the usual Western junk food and coffee chains predominate, but along side strips, such as Anursarn and Kalare, you’ll find some great local food and some excellent bars and pubs.